 Students revisit the Founding Documents of the United States and Massachusetts with an emphasis on understanding their relevance and impact on policies and politics in the present.
 They study these topics by exploring and researching guiding questions such as "What does it mean to be an informed citizen?" and "How involved should the United States government be in world affairs?"
 American Government is the study of the founding principles and purposes of our government, the people and institutions that comprise it, outside influences such as political parties, interest groups and the media, an examination of the rights of citizens and the relationship of our country in the modern world.
-While the accelerated course covers the same units of study as the non-accelerated course, it requires more in-depth reading, research and analysis as well as an increased amount of writing (including a possible term project).
+While the Honors course covers the same units of study as the non-Honors course, it requires more indepth reading, research and analysis and more writing (including a possible term project).